AhmadHaje/Securing-Medical-Institutes-Data-Encryption-using-E-ART-Algorithm/README.md

 The project book :open_book: contains everything you need to know about the project.<br />
 The Presentation :clapper: briefly explains the project.<br />
 Hope you enjoy :green_heart::green_heart::green_heart:<br />

+Implementation can be found in Clinic.zip, it's not fully finished yet, be patient please 😀